officinerobotiche/example_robot/README.md

 #example_robot_ros#

-This repository contains an example of configuration of a robot based on the uNav board or on the RoboController board ("serial_bridge" package).
+This repository contains an example of configuration of a robot based on the uNav board or on the RoboController board and works with the "serial_bridge" package available at https://github.com/officinerobotiche/serial_bridge

 ##Environment setup:##